How to Bet on Tennis

 Steve Mitchell, USA Today Sports.
 Pictured: Roger Federer

-- Tennis may not be considered a mainstream sport in the United States, but it is a hugely popular sport among bettors.
+- Tennis may not be considered a mainstream sport in the United States, but it is a hugely popular among bettors.

 It may not be considered a mainstream sport in the United States, but tennis is wildly popular among bettors around the world.